eckzen/wordpress101/README.md

 Create a new user account

-    CREATE USER wordpressuser@localhost IDENTIFIED BY 'password';
+    CREATE USER eckzen@localhost IDENTIFIED BY 'password';

 Grant privileges to that new user

-    GRANT ALL PRIVILEGES ON wordpress.* TO wordpressuser@localhost;
+    GRANT ALL PRIVILEGES ON wordpress.* TO eckzen@localhost;

     FLUSH PRIVILEGES;